17-Vishal/source/content/cplusplus/functions.md

 25
 ```

-Example 2.
-A function to increment all values of vector by 5, and a void function to print a vector :
+<b>Example 2 :</b> A function to increment all values of vector by 5, and a void function to print a vector :
 ```c
 #include <bits/stdc++.h>
 using namespace std;